patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 leave.
 Throughout the trip, the Germans paddled faster than us, but took more breaks, and we always ended up at the destination before them.

-Given how people had talked up this day, I stowed everything in a barrel.
+Given how people had talked up this day, I stowed everything in barrels.
 I did run Gaia GPS tracking from my phone inside a barrel.
 That works.
 No pictures between Tīeke and Pipiriki.

 The weather was cloudy but, thankfully, windless.
 Our average speed